 In France millions of workers went on strike on Tuesday (24 May) in protest against the government's austerity programme and unemployment.

-In France millions of workers went on strike on Tuesday (24 May) in protest against the government's austerity programme and unemployment.
+Background: In France millions of workers went on strike on Tuesday (24 May) in protest against the government's austerity programme and unemployment.
 The strike hit essential services and public transport, but failed to paralyse industry.